 Instructions

-- Add the contents of 1 taco seasoning mix and continue to stir the meat until it is coated with the seasonings.
+- Season & Cool.
+Add the contents of 1 taco seasoning mix and continue to stir the meat until it is coated with the seasonings.
 Add the water, stir, and bring to a boil.
-Reduce heat to a simmer and let the meat filling cook for 10 minutes.1 Taco Seasoning Mix, 1 Cup Water
+Reduce heat to a simmer and let the meat filling cook for 10 minutes.
+Remove the skillet from the heat and allow the seasoned ground beef to cool.1 Taco Seasoning Mix, 1 Cup Water

-- Add 2 cups of the shredded cheese to the seasoned ground beef and stir well to combine.3 Cups Shredded Cheddar or Mexican Blend Cheese
+- Add Cheese.
+Add 2 cups of the shredded cheese to the cooled, seasoned ground beef and stir well to combine.3 Cups Shredded Cheddar or Mexican Blend Cheese

-- Place the 8 tortillas on a parchment-covered work surface.
+- Roll Tortillas with Filling.
+Place the 8 tortillas on a parchment-covered work surface.
 Spread ½ cup of the seasoned beef and cheese mixture down the center of the tortilla.
 Roll the tortilla tightly around the filling and place it seam side down in the prepared baking dish.
 Repeat with remaining tortillas.8 Each Flour Tortillas

-- Top the enchiladas with the remaining enchilada sauce and sprinkle them with the remaining 1 cup of shredded cheese.
+- Sauce and Cheese.
+Top the enchiladas with the remaining enchilada sauce and sprinkle them with the remaining 1 cup of shredded cheese.
 Cover the casserole dish with aluminum foil.

 Video